Machinarius/NINNES/TalkText.md

 ### How?
 ####  C# Code restrictions
 In order to program any hardware at all the first step is to know and comply with the restrictions of said hardware's ISA (Instruction Set Architecture), memory and I/O capabilities.
 To ease the casual C# programmer into the limitations (particularly ISA) of the NES CPU the Roslyn C# compiler must be told to invalidate correct C# code that would make no sense or be impossible to implement in hardware within the limits of said CPU, thus a collection of Roslyn analyzers and code-fixes must be crafted to tailor the language.
-Visual Basic and other .Net-compatible languages are outside of the scope of this project.
+Visual Basic and other dotNet-compatible languages are outside of the scope of this project.

-Spoiler alert: Almost all of the System namespace is lost.

 This pillar is the subject of the talk.

-#### NES dotNet SDK/Platform
+#### NES dotNet Shims Platform
-The NES has it's own particular way of doing things which must be mapped to the .Net realm, so a NuGet package providing a .Net-friendly API to elements like the CPU instructions, the PPU (Picture Processing Unit) and the APU (Audio Processing Unit) of the NES is essential to the success of the main goal.
+The NES has its own particular way of doing things which must be mapped to the dotNet realm so a NuGet package providing a dotNet-friendly API to elements like the CPU instructions, the PPU (Picture Processing Unit) and the APU (Audio Processing Unit) of the NES is essential to the success of the main goal.

 A mechanism to run the C# code on the standard desktop CLR with display, audio and input capabilities, similar to how XNA used to enable simple game programming, must also be included in the NuGet package so the code may be easily debugged.
 Direct2D, OpenGL and WebGL with WebAssembly are possible backend targets for this.